(I may earn a small commission on the products linked to in this post.)

 In this article we’ll take a closer look at cat allergies and you can take part in a cat allergy quiz to learn more about this inconvenient allergy.

 Cat Allergies Are Increasing

-Like other allergies, cat allergy is on the rise worldwide, especially in the developed world.
-Currently, 10 percent of the U.S. population are allergic to pets.
+Similar to other allergies, cat allergy is on the rise worldwide, especially in the developed world.
+Currently, 10 percent of the United States population are allergic to pets.

 Researchers don’t know the exact reason allergies are increasing but a few areas of focus are:

 - Global warming (longer, more intense pollen seasons)

 - Gut health